ColleagueRiley/RGFW/README.md

 [![AltText](https://github.com/ColleagueRiley/ColleagueRiley/blob/main/rsgl.png?raw=true)](https://github.com/ColleagueRiley/RSGL)\
 (Image functions as a button)

-[RSGL](https://github.com/ColleagueRiley/RSGL) is A modular simple-to-use cross-platform GUI library for easily creating GUI apps and games.
-It combines the freedom of lower-level GUI libraries with modern C techniques, offering both simplicity and convenience.
+[RSGL](https://github.com/ColleagueRiley/RSGL) is A modular simple-to-use cross-platform graphics library for easily creating graphics apps and games.
+It combines the freedom of lower-level graphics libraries with modern C techniques, offering both simplicity and convenience.

 It uses RGFW as a backend.